-Family to sue Applebee’s after baby burned by steaming water at Queens location
+Queens family contemplating legal action against Applebee’s after baby burned by steaming water

-ROSEDALE, Queens — A family plans to sue Applebee’s after their 17-month-old baby was severely burned by steaming water at a Queens location of the restaurant.
+ROSEDALE, Queens — A family is contemplating to take legal action against Applebee’s after their 17-month-old baby was severely burned by steaming water at a Queens location of the restaurant.

 Cadien Scott Gaffney suffered 2nd degree burns in the Friday incident, according to Kourtnei Patterson, a spokesperson for the family.
 The family had requested hot water to sterilize utensils.
 After a server brought it to the table, the baby was able to pull the hot water onto himself.